nathanrosspowell/euler/README.markdown

 * Haskell

 ## Executing
-This repro is tested against these versions:
+This repro is tested against these version.
 * Ubuntu 10.10
 * Python 2.6.6
 * GCC 4.4.5